astraut-solutions/easy-risk-register/docs/security-implementation.md

 - All data is stored locally in browser storage with no server transmission by default
 - No external API calls are required for core functionality
 - Sanitization is applied before persistence to reduce the risk of storing malicious content

+## Client-Side Encryption Limitations

+The optional encrypted storage feature is a defense-in-depth measure for data at rest in browser storage, not a protection against active script execution:

+- Client-side encryption does not protect against attackers who can execute code in the same origin (for example via XSS).
+- The encryption key is stored in LocalStorage alongside encrypted data, so an attacker who can read LocalStorage can read both the ciphertext and the key material.

+For full details, see `docs/architecture/secure-data-storage.md`.

 ## Security Testing